-Takagi's concept of "Citizen Science" came from his strong belief that present-day science and technology are leading to threats to life and the environment.
+Citizen Science may often be defined as crowd science or participatory science, because of the structured way for volunteers to assist professional scientists collect or explore huge data sets.
+Takagi's concept of "Citizen Science",however, has more profound perception.
+It came from his deepen concern that present-day science and technology are leading to threats to life and the environment.

 It was also his concern that conventional scientists and researchers lack a sense of social responsibility, failing to take initiatives for constructing an alternative relation between science and people.